-Any offeror, other than small businesses, universities, or non-profits, submitting a proposal for an award anticipated in excess of \$650,000 and that has subcontracting possibilities, must submit a subcontracting plan in accordance with FAR 19.704(a) (1) and (2).
+Any offeror, other than small businesses, submitting a proposal for an award anticipated in excess of \$650,000 must submit a subcontracting plan in accordance with FAR 19.704(a) (1) and (2) or if no subcontracting opportunities exist, a statement to that effect.
 This information, if applicable, must be included in Volume III, Supplemental Information, of the Phase II full proposal.
 The plan format is outlined in FAR 19.7.
 Pursuant to Section 8(d) of the Small Business Act (15 U.S.C. § 637(d)), it is the policy of the Government to enable small business and small disadvantaged business concerns to be considered fairly as subcontractors to contractors performing work or rendering services as prime contractors or subcontractors under Government contracts, and to assure that prime contractors and subcontractors carry out this policy.